After Dark, My Sweet

-After Dark, My Sweet is a 1990 American neo-noir crime thriller film directed by James Foley and starring Jason Patric, Bruce Dern, and Rachel Ward.
+After Dark, My Sweet is a 1990 American neo-noir crime thriller film directed by James Foley, written by Foley and Robert Redlin, and starring Jason Patric, Rachel Ward and Bruce Dern.
 It is based on the 1955 Jim Thompson novel of the same name.

 Plot

 Ex-boxer Kevin "Kid" Collins is a drifter and an escapee from a mental hospital.
 In a desert town near Palm Springs he meets widow Fay Anderson who convinces him to help fix up the neglected estate her husband left and lets him sleep in a trailer out back, near her dying date palms.

 Her acquaintance "Uncle Bud" shows up.
 Calling himself an ex-cop, he has long been hatching a scheme to kidnap a rich man's child and needs somebody like Collins to help carry it out.

 Reluctant in the beginning, Collins tries to leave and encounters Doc Goldman, who immediately can tell the young man needs to be under medical observation.
 Doc takes a personal interest in Collins that might include a physical attraction as well.
 He intrudes on Collins' relationship with the alcoholic Fay.

 Collins is persuaded by Uncle Bud to execute the kidnapping plan.